 Craving beef, beans, cheese and potatoes with a little spicy kick?
 Saddle up and make this delicious Cowboy Casserole!
-This savory and comforting meal is incredibly easy to make and is great for busy nights.
-Creamy, filling and topped with crispy tater tots, this stick-to-your-ribs, Tex-Mex family dinner is also kid approved!
+This savory and comforting meal is incredibly easy to whip together on busy weeknights and can even be assembled ahead of time to bake whenever you're ready.
+Creamy, filling, and topped with crispy tater tots, this stick-to-your-ribs, Tex-Mex family dinner is also kid-approved!

-Cowboy tater tot casserole is one of those tasty recipes I find myself making again and again.
-It's so easy to whip together and makes a complete, satisfying meal--all in one dish.
+Cowboy tater tot casserole, is one of those tasty recipes I find myself making again and again.
+It's so easy to throw together and makes a complete, satisfying meal--all in one dish.

-Honestly, I think I could layer just about anything with a ton of cheese and crispy tater tots and it would be a winner here (I mean, what's not to like about those ingredients--am I right?).
+Honestly, I think I could layer just about anything with a ton of cheese and crispy tater tots and it would be a winner here.
+Have you seen my recipes for Big Mac Casserole and Cracked Hamburger Hash Casserole?

 But for me, the best part of this easy cowboy casserole recipe are the Tex-Mex ingredients.
 Ground beef, chili and onion powder, crumbled bacon, hearty red kidney beans, corn and green bell pepper take this dish to the next level when mixed with a can of cream of celery soup.